Are you up for the reo Māori Challenge?

 Naumai hoki mai anō ki Mahuru Māori.

-In line with our maramataka Māori, next year Mahuru Māori starts on Friday 15 September 2023.
+In line with our maramataka Māori, this year Mahuru Māori started on Friday 15 September 2023.

 It doesn’t matter whether your reo skills stop at kia ora, or you can whaikōrero on the marae with the best of them, Mahuru Māori is something we can all do.